Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Introduction

 {\bf Multidimensional Seed Evaluation}.
-For \textbf{Problem~3}, when scheduling resources for base fuzzers, \toolName comprehensively evaluates the benefits of their generated seeds from the previous round using multiple strategies, including the increase of overall edge or path coverage, the number of crashes triggered, and the number of executed deep edges and less frequently covered paths.
+For Problem~\ding{184}, after fuzzing based on the scheduled resources, \toolName comprehensively evaluates the benefits of their generated seeds using multiple metrics, including the increase of overall edge or path coverage, the number of crashes triggered, and the number of executed deep edges and less frequently covered paths.
 To our knowledge, we are the first to combine all these fine-grained metrics for seed evaluation and apply them to ensemble fuzzing.
 Additionally, \toolName employs the same strategy for \underline{seed synchronization} between base fuzzers.
-During the ensemble fuzzing campaign, \toolName maintains a global seed pool for seed synchronization.
-At the beginning of each round, \toolName initializes a local pool for each base fuzzer, distributing seeds from the global pool to the local pool.
-At the end of each round, beneficial seeds from the local pools are uploaded back to the global pool.
+During the ensemble fuzzing campaign, \toolName maintains a global seed pool and periodically synchronizes it with each base fuzzer's local pool.